EVerest/EVerest/docs/tutorials/how_to_test/index.rst

     python3 -m pip install -r requirements.txt
     python3 -m pip install .

 For most test cases you need a correct setup of certificates and configs within EVerest.
-You can use:
+You can use

 .. code-block:: bash